 Miller's law explained

-Miller's law can refer to three different principles.
+Miller's law can refer to four unrelated principles.

 In communication

-Miller's law was formulated by George Armitage Miller (1920–2012), a professor of psychology at Princeton University, as part of his theory of communication.
+The Miller's law used in communication was formulated by George Armitage Miller (1920–2012), a professor of psychology at Princeton University, as part of his theory of communication.
 According to it, one should suspend judgment about what someone else is saying to first understand them without imbuing their message with personal interpretations.

 In psychology

-The observation, also by George A. Miller, that the number of objects the average person can hold in working memory is about seven.[1]
+The Miller's law used in psychology is the observation, also by George Armitage Miller, that the number of objects the average person can hold in working memory is about seven.[1]
 It was put forward in a 1956 edition of Psychological Review in a paper titled "The Magical Number Seven, Plus or Minus Two".[2]
 [3] [4]

 In software development

-Miller's Law was formulated by Mike Beltzner and is named in respect of Dave Miller, long-standing owner of the Bugzilla product:
+The Miller's law used in software development was formulated by Mike Beltzner and is named in respect of Dave Miller, long-standing owner of the Bugzilla product:

 See also